umbraco-community/UmbracoFileSystemProviders.Azure/README.md

 From **v2.0.0-alpha3** onwards this package was split into 2 NuGet packages and an additional one was added to support Umbraco Forms.
 When using NuGet install the `UmbracoFileSystemProviders.Azure.Media` package to swap Media storage to Blobs.

+**If upgrading from v2.0.0-alpha1 or v2.0.0-alpha2 to v2.0.0-alpha3 you will need to install `UmbracoFileSystemProviders.Azure.Media`**

 |NuGet Packages    |Version           |
 |:-----------------|:-----------------|